OpenClaw is one of the most powerful open-source tools released in recent years. It’s also one of the most dangerous when misconfigured.

 Beyond configuration issues, OpenClaw has faced several severe vulnerabilities since its launch.

-CVE-2026-25253, rated CVSS 8.8, enabled remote code execution through a browser-based attack.
-If the OpenClaw agent visited a webpage containing malicious JavaScript — or if a user clicked a malicious link — the gateway authentication token would leak, giving the attacker full administrative control in milliseconds.
+CVE-2026-25253, rated CVSS 8.8, enabled one-click remote code execution through a browser-based attack.
+A single researcher discovered it in 1 hour 40 minutes of analysis.
+If the OpenClaw agent visited a webpage containing malicious JavaScript, or if a user clicked a malicious link, the gateway authentication token would leak, giving the attacker full administrative control in milliseconds.
 No prior access required.

 This vulnerability was patched in version 2026.1.29, but the patch was initially incomplete.
 A Docker sandbox bypass (CVE-2026-24763) was quickly discovered, requiring an additional fix in version 2026.1.30.
 Two additional command injection vulnerabilities were also addressed.